Emily-Cathleen/tomates-podridos/README.md

 # 🍅 Tomates Podridos 🍅

 This is a paired project using React to build an application that allows the user to view all movies, search movie by title, and filter movies based on different categories.
-The user is also able to click on a see more details button to view the movie's tagline, overview, rating, release date, genres, and runtime if available from the api data available.
+The user is also able to click on a see more details button to view the movie's tagline, overview, rating, release date, genres, and runtime if available from the api data.

 ![Gif 1]()